rs49/Chess-Win/README.md

 Ported from [Chess-OSX](https://github.com/rs49/Chess-OSX) project.

 ## Requirements
-Ensure you have commandline compilation set-up fot x64 (cl in the commandlined works).
+Ensure you have command line compilation set-up fot x64 (cl in the command line works).
 In your visual studio installation directory, go to the VC folder and run "vcvarsall x64".

 ## References